kamilc/campers/docs/getting-started.md

 However, if you prefer to use **VS Code Remote - SSH** (e.g., for the integrated terminal, remote debugging, or extensions that need to run on the host), you can still do so:

-1. Run `campers info` to get the IP address and key path.
+1. Run `campers run`.
-2. In VS Code, open the **Remote Explorer**.
-3. Add a new SSH Host:
+2. Look at the **SSH** line in the TUI dashboard.
+It will show something like:
     ```bash
-    ssh -i /path/to/key.pem ubuntu@<INSTANCE_IP>
+    ssh -i /path/to/key.pem ubuntu@1.2.3.4
     ```
+3. In VS Code, open the **Remote Explorer**.
+4. Add a new SSH Host using that exact command.
-4. Connect!
+5. Connect!
 You can now use the remote terminal and debugger directly.

 ## Next Steps